-Valparaiso University Law School offers the Juris Doctor degree, an LL.M. degree for international lawyers, and seven dual degree J.D./Masters programs.
-Please email or phone us if you have questions or would like personal assistance in submitting an application for admission.
-Email: firstname.lastname@example.org Phone: (219) 465-7821
+Valparaiso University Law School has the Juris Doctor degree, an LL.M. degree for international lawyers, and seven dual degree J.D./Masters programs.

 Following completion of the first semester curriculum, students who display excellent credentials (class rank, leadership ability, writing ability, professionalism, and effectiveness in representing the law school) will be invited to the Honors Program.
 All Honors Program candidates must interview for the program.
 The program is limited to the top 20% of the class.

 Undergraduates from Valparaiso University, and other institutions with a 3+3 agreement with the Law School, can apply to Valparaiso Law in their junior year, to matriculate as a first-year law student for what would be their senior year of undergrad.
 Such students would therefore graduate with both a 4-year undergraduate degree and JD degree within 6 years – 3 years of undergraduate and 3 years of law school – saving a year‘s worth of time and tuition.

 Admission standards for the part-time program are the same as for the full-time program.Part time students must enroll in a minimum of 6 credits in the fall and spring semesters.
 All part-time students must complete 90 credit hours, including all required courses.

 After completion of the second semester of part-time study and/or 30 credits or more, a part-time student may transfer to the full-time program with the approval of the Associate Dean (cumulative GPA.

 Students are eligible to graduate within two-and-one-half (2.5) years (saving one semester of tuition) when certain conditions regarding full-time semester enrollment and cumulative GPA are met.